Free Advice for Migrants and Foreign Citizens

 The Tampere group provides counseling in the City of Tampere.
 You can reach us through Facebook – Vapaa Liikkuvuus Tampere, by email – counselingtampere(at)riseup.net.

 We will get back to you as soon as possible.
 Face-to-face meetings can be arranged, if necessary.

-Why do we give advice?
+Why do we offer counseling?

 Do you know how to get a work permit in Finland?
 Have you received a negative asylum decision and are afraid of deportation?
 Are you unsure about how to apply for a student permit extension?
 Do you want to know how family ties are defined by law in The Finnish Aliens Act?
-Do you find it difficult to fill out the Immigration office’s forms?
+Do you find it difficult to fill out the Immigration Office’s forms?

 It is easier to solve problems together with others!
 The best form of anti-racism is to build common networks, struggles and action with immigrants.
 Racism must be opposed in all its forms, also when it is hidden in the Aliens Act.

 Who are we?

 We are a network of migration activists that have been active since 2006.